Open Administrative Positions

 - Provide support for Office 365 accounts and configuration of security policies

 - Coordinate with Director of Technology and web team on connection, accounts, billing and security for Azure and AWS

 - Coordinate and execute server based application upgrades and patches

 - Provide assistance in resolution of tickets in the help desk.

 - Perform Services for on-call after-hours IT Services support rotation.

-Bachelor's degree in a related field plus a minimum of ten years of experience (with at least 3 years in IT management) in Information Technology; or equivalent combination of education/training and experience.
+Bachelor’s degree in a related field plus a minimum of ten years of experience in Information Technology; or equivalent combination of education/training and experience is required.

 - Knowledge of Linux and Windows operating environments

 - Knowledge of Cisco products for data and VOIP